Yasmin Alt and Kai Franz

 Kai Franz graduated with a master’s degree in architecture from the Princeton University in New Jersey, USA.
 The artist currently lives and works in the USA.
 Since 2009 he is participating in exhibitions.
 He has been awarded prizes for culture and art creators and is actively involved in artistic residences, including Akademie Schloss Solitude in Stuttgart, Germany.
 Currently he teaches at the Rhode Island School of Design in the United States.

 Yasmin Alt graduated from the Dresden Academy of Fine Arts with a master’s degree in sculpture and a bachalor‘s degree in graphic design from the University of Applied Sciences in Mainz.
 Since 2008 she is participating in exhibitions.
 The artist has organized several personal exhibitions in Germany and abroad, was awarded Goldrausch prize for women artists and was nominated for a Schlossberg scholarship for art creators.

-The exhibition “Object evolution” is part of the cultural exchange project between (AV17) gallery in Vilnius, Lithuania and ROCKELMANN& gallery in Berlin, Germany, where creations by Lithuanian artists Andrius Erminas and Nerijus Erminas will be presented from the 19th of April until 26th of May.
+The exhibition “Object Evolution” is part of the cultural exchange project between (AV17) gallery in Vilnius, Lithuania and ROCKELMANN& gallery in Berlin, Germany, where creations by Lithuanian artists Andrius Erminas and Nerijus Erminas was presented from the 19th of April until 26th of May.